Homemade white flour Mantou

 How to make white flour Mantou

-White flour Mantou sold outside often contains a lot of whitening agents and Leavening agent.
+White flour Mantou sold outside often contains a lot of whitening agents and Leavening agents.
 If you want to eat healthy Mantou without additives, you'd better make it at home

 Equipment